mlibrary/about-ebc/src/content/invest.md

     </tbody>
 </table>

-#### Frontlist Pricing
+#### Frontlist 2023 Pricing

-Purchase of the individual frontlist year (minimum of 80 titles, the OA percentage of which will be determined based on funding.
-50% was achieved in 2022 and 75% is the goal for 2023).
+Purchase of the individual frontlist year (minimum of 80 titles, the OA percentage of which is targeted to be 75% in 2023).
 Libraries will own the restricted access titles in perpetuity and have term access to the backlist through the publishing year purchased.

 <table class="table table-bordered">
     <thead class="thead-light">